-Depending on the type of the model, a different strategy is employed for generating the state-space, that is, the paths of the model.
-For instance, if the model is purely discrete time, T{min} is not used, since all sample times of the model can be expressed as an integer number of T{maj} .
-Additional optimization includes the introduction of the fundamental sample time (T_f) that represents the least common divisor of all different sample times used in the model.
-In the worst case, $T_f = T{maj}$, but usually it is larger, thus resulting in paths of less transitions that describe the same set of reachable states.
-As an additional optimization, the procedure assigns the sample time of the non-sampled feedthrough blocks based on the rate of change of their input(s).
+Depending on the type of the model, a different strategy is employed for generating the state-space of the model.
+For instance, if the model is purely discrete time, $T{min}$ is not used, since all of the sample times of the model can be expressed as an integer number of $T{maj}$ .
+Additional optimization includes the introduction of the fundamental sample time ( $T_f$ ) that represents the least common divisor of all different sample times used in the model.
+In the worst case, $T_f = T{maj}$ , but usually it is larger, thus resulting in paths of less transitions that describe the same set of reachable states.
+As an additional optimization, the procedure assigns sample time of the non-sampled feedthrough blocks based on the rate of change of their input(s).